 Hot Tubs.
 To have or not to have, that’s the question.
 At least, that’s what Shakespeare would have said.
-I recall hearing a story about a French king who did not bath for two decades.
+I recall hearing a story about Margate Wildlife Removal who did not bath for two decades.
 He used powder and perfume instead.
 Yuck!
 He must have been like a chain smoker that uses a huge amount of cologne to attempt to cover up the ashtray smell that follows them everywhere.
 For the record, that doesn’t work.

 Hot tubs seem to be the new big thing.
 They used to be a guilty pleasure reserved only for the wealthy or well-off, but now you see them in an increasing number of backyards and decks.
 That is sort or like seeing an old beat up car with spinners on them, or with 1 singular racing stripe on top.
 You know, I’ve always wondered if it’s some special meaning… but I digress.

 You just can not keep up.
 How do they all survive?
 Good question.
 It seems every small town has at least one of them.

 The new big thing is a hot tub.
 If you get a spa apparently you’ve arrived.
 Where?
 I’m not sure.
 It is a sign that you now have some expendable cash or lots of plastic.
 I hope you are in the first class.